nickjlee/backburner-client/README.md

 The application allows users to add and organize their tasks, complete them, gain experience points to level up their user profile, and earn self-described rewards as they complete each task.

-Many generate a to-do list, but fail to follow through on completing those tasks...</br>
+Many generate a to-do list, but fail to follow through on completing those tasks...

 **BackBurner** aims to allow each user to organize their tasks and motivate themselves to follow through.

 ## Current Features